intarchboard/proposed-program-resilience/README.md

-# Initial drafty draft charter-like text for an IAB program on resilience
+# Draft charter text for an IAB program on CHallenges for Internet Resilience Program (chirp)

-## Naming bikeshed

-A couple of possibilities:

-- CHallenges for Internet Resilience Program (chirp)
-- IAB Resilient Internet Program (iab-rip)

-## Charter text

 [Definition of resilience](https://www.merriam-webster.com/dictionary/resilience):